 Subscriptions for access to the Datahub are provided under fixed-price contracts.
 Customers pay in advance on a monthly, quarterly or annual basis and consideration is payable when invoiced.
-Where access to the Datahub has been invoiced but not paid at the end of the reporting period, a contract liability is recognised in respect of the services not yet provided.
+Where access to the Datahub has been invoiced but not paid at the end of the reporting period a trade receivable is created.
+Where services have been provided but not invoiced a contract asset is created.
+A contract liability is recognised in respect of the services not yet provided.
 Revenue is recognised on a straight-line basis over the term of the subscription.

-5.3 Government grants
+5.3 RESEARCH EXPENDITURE